 On October 18, 2018 the company announced that it had entered into a definitive agreement to acquire the shares of Purcell Basin Minerals Inc. (Purcell) pursuant to a plan of arrangement and made pursuant to the Companies' Creditors Arrangement Act (CCAA).
 This is an arm's length transaction.
 The agreement is subject to approval by the creditors of Purcell and by the Supreme Court of British Columbia.
-The company expects to have all necessary approvals in place by November 19, 2018.
+On January 21, 2019 (subsequent to period end), the Company announced that it has received all required approvals and that it had closed the Purcell Acquisition.